doums/oterm.nvim/README.md

   -- Some mapping, exit: close the job and the window, normal:
   -- switch to normal mode
   keymaps = { exit = '<A-q>', normal = '<A-n>' },
+  -- Terminal highlight group, default Normal
+  -- With it you can customize the background and default -- foreground color since `{g,b}:terminal_color_x` will be used -- as well for foreground, based on ANSI sequences -- (see :h terminal TERMINAL COLORS) terminal_hl = nil,
-  -- Custom background color, default use the color from Normal -- highlight group bg_color = nil, -- as hex color string eg. #212121 -- Custom VertSplit highlight group split_hl = nil,
+  -- Custom VertSplit highlight group split_hl = nil,
 }